 - risk management

-You may also require or be encouraged to work towards other qualifications:
+You could be encouraged to work towards other qualifications, such as:

 - Laboratory Associated Technical Activities at SCQF Level 7

 - Laboratory Skills (Life Science) at SCQF Level 7

 Institute of Biomedical Science (IMBS) Certificate of Achievement